 • Click the Save button on the top left.

-By saving the report in Report Builder, your report will be updated in SSRS and your console.
-For sure, you need to install SCCM 2012 reporting services point to see it in SSRS.
+By saving the report in Report Builder, it will be updated in SSRS and your console.
+You must install the SCCM reporting services point to see it in SSRS.

 SSRS